liamzdenek/zillow-application/memory-bank/progress.md

 - Set up complete NX monorepo structure with all required packages
 - Defined comprehensive shared type system for the entire application
 - Created detailed UI mockups for desktop and mobile views
-- Installed all required dependencies for development
+- Implemented backend API with Express.js and serverless-http
+- Created CDK stack for infrastructure deployment
+- Implemented data generator with realistic agent data
 - Established clear type safety between frontend and backend components

 ## Next Immediate Tasks

-1. Implement CDK infrastructure for DynamoDB, Lambda, API Gateway, S3, and CloudFront
-2. Create data generator script to populate DynamoDB with realistic sample data
-3. Implement Express.js backend with metrics and simulation endpoints
-4. Develop React frontend with Chart.js visualizations
+1. Develop React frontend with Chart.js visualizations
+2. Implement segment filtering in the frontend
+3. Create simulation page in the frontend
-5. Connect frontend to backend API
+4. Connect frontend to backend API
+5. Deploy the application using CDK

 ## Timeline and Milestones